SMJSGaming/ROC-intake-test-site/README.md

 ------------------------------------------------------------------------------------------------------------------

-My built in adblocker for 7m.pl is made open source for general use. just use the code bolow in their respective place.
+My built in adblocker for 7m.pl is made open source for general use. just use the code below in their respective place.

 CSS part (Put this in the head).
 ```html